Sushreesatarupa/DSA-cpp/README.md

 - [Instagram](https://www.instagram.com/satarupa_ss/)

 <hr><br>
-You make a plan, you try to follow your plan and you start doing preparation through various resources, tutorials, and videos.
-You start learning it but after a couple of days or months, You’re not making any progress and things are overwhelming for you. <br>

-You’re not alone and it’s happening with so many newbie programmers and experienced developers.
-Due to the lack of a good roadmap and guidance, things become messy and confusing for them. <br>

-Well, there are a lot of topics and things to cover if you’re targeting some big tech companies.
-It may take almost  8 weeks or 60 Days to do so.
-We have divided the complete topics into 60 days and all you just have to do is to follow it and stay committed to coding for 60 days. <br>

-If you follow this approach and stay committed to coding then not only you will develop a good coding habit but also you will be able to crack the coding round of 60-70% of tech companies. <br>

 If you’re a beginner then try to commit your time for at least 4-6 hours every day.<br><br>
 DSA-60DAYS is a complete roadmap to start with DSA and increase your level of problem solving from basic to medium.<br>
 <hr>